Novel and self-consistency analysis of the QCD running coupling $\alpha_s(Q)$ in both the perturbative and nonperturbative domains

 {\bf Summary.} The QCD running coupling is one of the most important parameter for QCD theory.
-In this letter, by using the effective coupling $\alpha^{\rm g1}_{s}(Q)$ as an explicit example, we have shown that a self-consistency QCD running coupling $\alpha_s(Q)$ in both the perturbative and non-perturbative domains can be achieved by applying the PMC singlet-scale approach.
+By using the effective coupling $\alpha^{\rm g1}_{s}(Q)$ as an example, we have shown that a self-consistency $\alpha_s(Q)$ in both the perturbative and non-perturbative domains can be achieved by applying the PMC singlet-scale approach.
 Though the PMC prediction is scheme independent, a proper choice of scheme could have some subtle differences.
-Fig.~\ref{Qstar} shows that the effective PMC scale $Q_\star$ under the $V$-scheme has a faster increase with the increment of $Q$ than the case of $\overline{\rm MS}$-scheme.
-Thus the previous puzzle of $Q_\star < Q_0$ is eliminated.
-The PMC eliminates the conventional renormalization scale ambiguity, and its single-scale setting approach greatly depresses the residual scale dependence due to uncalculated perturbative terms, thus a more accurate fixed-order pQCD prediction can be achieved.
+Fig.~\ref{Qstar} shows that the effective PMC scale $Q_\star$ under the $V$-scheme has a faster increasing behavior with the increment of $Q$ than that of $\overline{\rm MS}$-scheme.
+Thus the previous puzzle of $Q_\star < Q_0$ is solved.
+The PMC eliminates the conventional renormalization scale ambiguity, and its single-scale setting approach greatly depresses the residual scale dependence due to uncalculated terms, thus achieving a more precise fixed-order pQCD prediction.
 We observe that the LFH low-energy model $a^{g_1, {\rm LFH}}_{s}(Q)$ can be naturally matched to the PMC conformal perturbative series ${a^{g_1}_{s}}(Q)|_{\rm PMC}$ over the physical $V$-scheme, and as shown by Fig.~\ref{vfig}, one can achieve a reasonable and smooth connection between the perturbative and non-perturbative domains.